mfrisch1/mfrisch1/README.md

-- 👋 Hi, I’m @mfrisch1
+- 👋 Hi, I’m Mitchell
 - 👀 I’m interested in Physics and Computer Science Concepts
 - 🌱 I’m currently taking bachelor's degree of Science and IT in QUT.

 <!---
 mfrisch1/mfrisch1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.